ashley-leung/monzo-interview/behavioral.md

 We needed to choose the event source for triggering transfers:

-- Option A: Payment event (faster, simpler, but wrong abstraction)
+- Option A: Payment event (faster and simpler because of existing webhook infrastructure with built-in retries and event tracking)
-- Option B: Program-specific purchase event via Kafka (slower, more complex, but correct)
+- Option B: Program-specific purchase event via Kafka (slower and more complex because I had to build NodeJS Kafka consumer from scratch whilst eBay’s ecosystem is in Java)

-I chose Option B, even though it delayed us by ~3–4 weeks.

-My reasoning:

-- Payment success ≠ order completion (risk of incorrect transfers)
-- Kafka stream already contained enriched, filtered data
-- Avoided rebuilding complex logic (“shadow enrichment”) in our service

-I explicitly reset expectations with product:
-We are trading short-term delivery for long-term system integrity.
+Chose Option B: Optimized for correctness and simplicity of business logic over speed and operational ease.

+Why correctness mattered more:

+- Option A is a finance signal (“payment succeeded”), not the right semantic boundary
+- Option B is an event that is already enriched with the needed properties
+- Using Option A would mean building enrichment logic inside my service — creating a “shadow enrichment layer” that duplicates existing work

+Why simplicity of business logic mattered more:

+- Avoiding shadow enrichment keeps the service thin and focused on DPP transfer logic only
+- Option A would bloat the service with OMS integration code to reconstruct what the existing enrichment service already computes

+The trade off was:
+Speed:
+- 3-4 weeks building Kafka consumer (connection management, group IDs, offset commits, retry semantics)
+- Delayed production launch vs. using existing HTTP webhook

+Operability (initially):
+- Built from scratch: consumer lag metrics, dead-letter handling, dashboards/alerts, operational runbooks
+- No existing battle-tested NodeJS Kafka framework at eBay (Java/Spring was standard)

 **Thirdly**, I drove cross-team alignment with:

-- Product → scope and timelines
+- Product, to align scope and timelines
-- Internal Web3 teams → event contracts (wallet, portfoolio)
+- Internal Web3 teams, to align event contracts (wallet, portfoolio)
-- External marketplace teams → Federated GraphQL
+- External marketplace teams, to align Federated GraphQL schema
-- 3rd party (Arianee) → blockchain integration
+- 3rd party (Arianee), to implement blockchain integration

 To keep alignment: